firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 #### 12.4.
 Double-Checked Locking

+A pattern to reduce the overhead of acquiring locks but may lead to issues if not implemented correctly.

 - **Double-Checked Locking Pattern**:
   This pattern is used to reduce the performance overhead of acquiring a lock in situations where the lock is rarely needed.
 The idea is to check a condition before entering the synchronized block, and then check it again inside the block.